The Products and Supplements

 1. Produce natural antibiotics, which can fight harmful bacteria.

-2. Regulate and increase hormone levels.
+2. Regulate and increase hormone levels needed for good digestion.

 3. Manufacture B group vitamins, biotin and folic acid.